|Yorkshire Patent Steam Wagon Co.|

 A Brief History

-Patents for a double ended locomotive type boiler, which was to become a characteristic feature of all "Yorkshire" wagons, and the transmission to the rear axle were taken out jointly by Joseph Clayton and George Hutchinson Mann in 1900.
+Patents for a double ended locomotive type boiler, which was to become a characteristic feature of all "Yorkshire" wagons, and the transmission to the rear axle were taken out by Joseph Clayton and George Hutchinson Mann in 1900.
 Joseph Clayton was a director in the firm of Clayton, Son and Co.
-Ltd., gas holder manufacturers, of Moor Works, Hunslet and George Mann was the brother of James Hutchinson Mann owner of Mann's Patent Steam Cart and Wagon Co.
+Ltd. of Moor Works, Hunslet and George Mann was the brother of James Hutchinson Mann owner of Mann's Patent Steam Cart and Wagon Co.
 Ltd., Pepper Road, Hunslet, Leeds.
-The first wagons were produced under the name of the "Yorkshire Steam Motor Company" from a small works in Ingham Street, Leeds in 1901.
+The first wagons were produced under the name of the "Yorkshire Steam Motor Company" at a small works in Ingham Street, Leeds in 1901.
 In 1902 the company was purchased by Deighton's Patent Flue and Tube Company Ltd. and the name was changed to the "Yorkshire Patent Steam Wagon Company" with the sub-title "Branch of Deighton's Patent Flue and Tube Company Ltd".
 In 1903 the works moved to a new site, alongside the parent company's works and those of Mann's in Pepper Road.
 The name of the company was changed in 1911 to the "Yorkshire Commercial Motor Company" (retaining the sub-title).
 The change was adopted to reflect the firm's short lived diversification into the production of internal combustion engined vehicles.
-In 1922 it was decided by the directors of Deighton's Patent Flue and Tube Company Ltd. that the name of the steam wagon side of the business did not represent the type of vehicle that they manufactured and the name reverted to "Yorkshire Patent Steam Wagon Company" again retaining the sub-title.
-A further change of name did not occur until 1971, 34 years after the last steam wagon had been made at the works, when the name of the parent company was changed to "Yorkshire Vehicles Ltd".
+In 1922 it was decided by the directors of Deighton's Patent Flue and Tube Company Ltd. that the name of the steam wagon side of the business did not emphasise the type of vehicle that they manufactured and the name reverted to "Yorkshire Patent Steam Wagon Company" again retaining the sub-title.
+A further change of name did not occur until 1971 when the name of the parent company was changed to "Yorkshire Vehicles Ltd"; 34 years after the last steam wagon had been made at the works.
 The company was finally dissolved in 1993.